How To Help

 Those Zekman Boys

-Brothers, Aaron, Jonah and Asher Zekman fielded a team each of the three years of the Birmingham Bike Festival.
+Brothers Aaron Jonah and Asher Zekman fielded a team each of the three years at the Birmingham Bike Festival.
 The boys printed flyers, talked to neighbors and friends and recruited friends from school.
 They then moved on from bikes to football.
 ‘Touchdowns for Nepal’ was a Tikkun Olam (heal the world) project.
 Friends and family of each team member were solicited for sponsorships for each touchdown the team scored during the season.

 Interview by Reverend Ross on WNUC